165th Airlift Wing

-The 165th Airlift Wing (165 AW) is a unit of the Georgia Air National Guard, stationed at Savannah Air National Guard Base, in the U.S. state of Georgia.
+The 165th Airlift Wing (165 AW) is a unit of the Georgia Air National Guard (GA ANG), stationed at Savannah Air National Guard Base, in the U.S. state of Georgia.
 If activated to federal service, the wing is gained by the United States Air Force Air Mobility Command.

 Overview

 The mission of the 165th Airlift Wing is to provide tactical airlift of personnel, equipment and supplies worldwide.

 Units

 The 165th Airlift Wing consists of the following units: